American Economic Association - Explained

 Back to: ECONOMIC ANALYSIS & MONETARY POLICY

-A Little More on What is the American Economics Association
+What does the American Economics Association Do?

 Annually the AEA features a publication called the American Economic Review which is considered to be one of the most prestigious academic journals in the country.
 The AEA was originally founded by junior economists who underwent training in a German historical school.
 Since the year 1900 it has since been under the control of academics.
 The main objectives of the American Economics Association are the following: 1.) to stimulate economic research, specifically in the areas of statistical and historical studies of conditions in the industrial sector.
 2.)
 To review the issues that surround economic publications.
 3.)To stimulate the freedom of economic discussion.
 The Association does not believe in taking a partisan attitude or will it refer any members to take the position of such practical economic questions and status.
 While the association was once formed consistently of university and college professors, it now has a growing membership of both professional and commercial groups, with more than half still comprised of academics.
 Around 15% is used within industry and business while the rest are used majorly state, federal and municipal nonprofit organizations.
 The AEA first begin publication in the year 1886 with it's self named Publications of the American Economic Association.
 Within this first publication there was reference to the foundation and the platform of the AEA.
 The first article also contained information that the doctrine of Capitalism of the non-intervention policy which they stated is insecure in unsound morals and politics.
 For a number of years, the AEA only published three economic journals titled: